History of South Carolina: 18th century

 In the 1700–1770 era, the colony possessed many advantages – entrepreneurial planters and businessmen, a major harbor, the expansion of cost-efficient African slave labor, and an attractive physical environment, with rich soil and a long growing season, albeit with endemic malaria.
 Planters established rice and indigo as commodity crops, based in developing large plantations, with long-staple cotton grown on the sea islands.
 As the demand for labor increased, planters imported increasing numbers of African slaves.
 The slave population grew as they had children.
 These children were also regarded as slaves as they grew up, as South Carolina used Virginia's model of declaring all children born to slave mothers as slaves, regardless of the race or nationality of the father.
 So the majority of slaves in the colony came to be native-born.
 This became one of the wealthiest of the British colonies.
 Rich colonials became avid consumers of services from outside the colony, such as mercantile services, medical education, and legal training in England.
 Almost everyone in 18th-century South Carolina felt the pressures, constraints, and opportunities associated with the growing importance of trade.

 Yamasee war

 A pan-Native American alliance rose up against the settlers in the Yamasee War (1715–1717), in part due to the tribes' opposition to the Native American slave trade.
 The Native Americans nearly destroyed the colony.
 But the colonists and Native American allies defeated the Yemasee and their allies, such as the Iroquoian-speaking Tuscarora people.
 The latter emigrated from the colony north to western New York state, where by 1722 they declared the migration ended.
 They were accepted as the sixth nation of the Iroquois Confederacy.
 Combined with exposure to European infectious diseases, the backcountry's Yemasee population was greatly reduced by the fierce warfare.
+The friendly Indian tribes provided deerskins, which became a major export to Europe.